diveshjain-phy/Ensslin-Gopalkrishna-Code/EG_best30_params/readme.md

 source.py     : Instances source properties of redshift and Volume (as the equipartition over estimated the magnetic field, hence source magnetic field is a variable instantiated in getpar.py)

-"Observation".py: Instances the spectra observed for the source ["Name of the observation file can be instantiated at the time of run"]
+"Observationfile": Instances the spectra observed for the source ["Name of the observation file can be instantiated at the time of run"]

 ## To run the code ##
 **python3 main_volumever1.py**